How to Cash a Postal Money Order

 How to Identify a Fake Postal Money Order

-You’ll want to examine your money order before attempting to deposit it in order to ensure it’s authentic.
-Here are a few ways to spot a fraudulent postal money order:
+You should examine your money order before attempting to deposit it to ensure it’s authentic.
+Here are a few ways to spot a fraudulent postal money order.

-• Review sum amount.
-If the dollar amount is faded, too large, or not printed twice on the paper, it could be fraudulent.
-All postal money orders must be under $1,000 and have the sum printed twice on the paper.
-International postal money orders cannot exceed $700, or $500 for El Salvador and Guyana.
+• Review the amount: Faded or excessive dollar amounts are key indicators of fraud.
+All postal money orders must be under $1,000 and have the sum imprinted twice.
+International postal money orders can’t exceed $700, or $500 for El Salvador and Guyana.

 If you think your postal money order is fake, contact the U.S. Postal Inspection Service at 1-877-876-2455.